Event Management

 Erik L. Lachance, University of Ottawa, Canada (Chair of the PhD/ECR Editorial Board)

-Oluwaseyi Aina, The University of The West of Scotland, Scotland
+Oluwaseyi Aina, University of the West of Scotland, UK

 Elizabeth Ashcroft, University of Surrey, UK